NodeDash/Docs/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction to Helium Device Manager
+# Introduction to NodeDash

-Welcome to the **Helium Device Manager** documentation!
+Welcome to the **NodeDash** documentation!
 This guide will help you understand and make the most of this powerful, flow-based IoT device management platform.

-## What is Helium Device Manager?
+## What is NodeDash?

-Helium Device Manager is a modern, flow-based device management layer that sits on top of ChirpStack to provide an easier option to manage IoT devices connected to the Helium Network.
+NodeDash is a modern, flow-based device management layer that sits on top of ChirpStack to provide an easier option to manage IoT devices connected to the Helium Network.
 It features a visual, intuitive interface for routing data between devices, functions, and integrations.

-You can access Helium Device Manager in multiple ways:
+You can access NodeDash in multiple ways:

 - **Cloud-hosted Solution**: Use our fully-managed service at [heliumdevicemanager.com](https://heliumdevicemanager.com)
 - **Self-hosted Deployment**: Install and maintain your own instance using Docker, Node.js, or Kubernetes